avilabon/MDEF_Albert/docs/term1/03-DesignStudio01.md

 ### Activity 2.

 Minnie's project consists of a human figure made of discarded ballot papers that comes out of the wall and extends its arm towards people passing by the hall.
-Aunque no esta concebida como un prototipo sinó más bien como una obra de arte, la veo como un provocatipo.
 Although it is not conceived as a prototype but rather a provocative art piece, It could be seen as a provotype that has a lot of role 2 and role 4 embedded.

 ![ BallotsHuman ](../images/MinnieElectoralBallotsHuman.jpg)